-Today I want to remind ourselves to stand strong during difficult times.
-This is such an important life skill that kids as well as us adults, need to ensure that we understand the qualities described herein.
-It applies when we’re learning something new, like the Yoga pose in this photo, or if you are recovering from an illness.
+Today I want to remind ourselves to stand firm during difficult times.
+Standing firm is such an important life skill that kids and adults need to understand the qualities described herein.
+It applies when we’re learning something new, like the Yoga pose in this photo or if you are recovering from an illness.
 We know that what we tell ourselves is what happens.
 As I write this, I am recovering from knee replacement surgery.
-The pain is still a major factor, and it would be easy to just slip into the “poor me” syndrome.
+The pain is still a significant factor, and it would be easy to slip into the “poor me” syndrome.

-As a high school band director for many years directing a competitive high school program, I like to remind my students that you can’t run from everything that is hard in life and then expect to reach your goals.
-There are aspects to life that just require us to buckle down and continue the trudge uphill toward our victory.
-When I speak to youth and adults, I remind them by showing my arms outreached in a diagonal line and I tell them, “It is all uphill.”
+As a high school band director directing a competitive high school program for many years, I like to remind my students that you can’t run from everything hard in life and then expect to reach your goals.
+There are aspects to life that require us to buckle down and continue the trudge uphill toward our victory.
+When I speak to youth and adults, I remind them by showing my arms outreached in a diagonal line, and I tell them, “It is all uphill.”

 Look at the woman in this photo.
-How many times do you think she tried and tried to that Yoga post and was unsuccessful?
+How many times do you think she tried and tried that Yoga post and was unsuccessful?
 How many times did she fall over?
-What are the smaller poses within this pose that she had to learn and master before she could even attempt this?
-We must fight the good fight of faith that we will be guided, that a victory is in our future.
-I am a faith-based person, so if this doesn’t fit with your beliefs, you can skip it.
-I believe that God doesn’t waste anything that we’re going through.
+What are the more minor poses within this pose that she had to learn and master before she could even attempt this?
+We must fight the good fight, believing that in faith we are led.
+I am a faith-based person, so you can skip it if this doesn’t fit your beliefs.
+I think that God doesn’t waste anything that we’re going through.

 Yours for a Better Life,